5 Steps to Carrot Planting Success

-The taste of sweet, freshly harvested carrots is so vastly superior to anything you will find in a plastic bag at the supermarket, you’ll probably never buy them from a store again after you grow your own.
+The taste of sweet, freshly harvested carrots is unbeaten.
+You’ll probably never buy them from a store again after you grow your own!

 Carrots are easy to grow once you understand what they do and don’t like.
 Carrots loathe being transplanted.
 As seedlings carrots roots are particularly fragile and will not tolerate disturbance, which is why you must always sow seeds in situ to prevent root disturbance.
 One exception to the rule is the ‘Roly Poly’ variety which can be transplanted.

 Carrots get their bright orange colour from beta-carotene, which converts to vitamin A once eaten.
 They are also rich in antioxidants and fibre, making them healthy as well as tasty!

 Refer to our Planting Calendar for when to plant and harvest in your region.